 About the Artist

-Paul received a 2011 GAP to support a site-specific performance and recording project that will seek, explore, and musically utilize the acoustic spaces underfoot.
+Paul received 2011 GAP Award funding to support a site-specific performance and recording project that will seek, explore, and musically utilize the acoustic spaces underfoot.
 The GAP will pay for artist fees as well as half the cost of two high quality condenser microphones and two speakers, both small enough to be lowered through the small spaces necessary for this project.

-As part of his Fellowship’s Meet the Artist requirements, Paul Kikuchi presented his work and lectured to four music classes and a sculpture class at Toppenish High School and Eagle Alternative High School.
+As part of his Fellowship’s Meet the Artist requirements, Paul presented his work and lectured to four music classes and a sculpture class at Toppenish High School and Eagle Alternative High School.
 After presenting his musical background and philosophies, he led improvisation sessions with students using his invented percussion instruments.
 Paul reported, “Working with the kids in Toppenish had particular relevance for me, as my great grandparents emigrated to Toppenish in the early 1900s from Japan, working as farmers on the land the remainder of their lives.
 My father and uncles attended Toppenish High School.”

 Information included above was provided by artist at the time of application.